- Services & Solutions

 In our work, we often engage researchers, biologists, and computer scientists at other R&D organizations.

 MetaCyc is a curated database of experimentally elucidated metabolic pathways from all domains of life.
-MetaCyc contains 2260 pathways from 2600 different organisms.
+MetaCyc contains 2500 pathways from 2800 organisms.

 A comprehensive website for sharing fundamental information about biochemical pathways and genomes with researchers around the world.